googlemaps/google-maps-ios-utils/README.md

 1. [Include the `GoogleMaps` dependency](https://developers.google.com/maps/documentation/ios-sdk/config#download-sdk) using one of the available installation options (Swift Package Manager, CocoaPods, or manual).

-1. Add this utility library using Swift Package Manager (CocoaPods is currently only supported up to v4.2.2):
+1. Add this utility library using one of the options below:

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)